Marshmello88/book_website/README.md

 #Requirements for the project:

 - Data handling: Build a MongoDB-backed Flask project for a web application that allows users to store and manipulate data records about a particular domain.
-If you are considering using a different database, please discuss that with your mentor first and inform Student Care.

 - Database structure: Put some effort into designing a database structure well-suited for your domain.
 Make sure to put some thought into the nesting relationships between records of different entities.